FallenLeaves-Creator/TurbWNet/README.md

 The training logs and weights will be saved in the `./experiments` folder.

+The total training contains three tasks, including deblur process, tilt mesh estimation and noise reduction and image refinement.
+We stronglt recommend you train the netowrk in order, which means the train order could be like following.

+'''
+python Wnet/train.py -opt ./options/train/turbulence_deblur.yml
+python Wnet/train.py -opt ./options/train/turbulence_detilt.yml
+python Wnet/train.py -opt ./options/train/turbulence_deturb.yml
+'''
+Of course, you can also fine tune the network according to your preferences and the [pre trained model we provide](https://pan.baidu.com/s/1ZJA359Ia4W-WT5Rolm11mw?pwd=sv8d).
+However, this means that you need to modify the files in the options according to the corresponding rules.
 ## Resource consuption
 1. Deblur and Detilt task
 - Note that the default batch size per GPU is 4, which will cost about 16G memory for each GPU.